-After the war Ellis returned to Fort Worth and sold farming implements for a while (city directory listing is 1878), partnering with Walter Ament Huffman, and then real estate.
-He was an early developer of the city of North Fort Worth and president of Cowtown’s original stockyards, which opened in 1889.
-He also was vice president of Union Stockyards National Bank, organized in 1889.
+Ellis soon began to sell farming implements (city directory listing is 1878), partnering with Walter Ament Huffman, and then real estate.
+He was an early developer of the city of North Fort Worth and president of Cowtown’s original Union Stockyards, which opened in 1889.
+He also was vice president of Union Stockyards National Bank, also organized in 1889.
 In 1890 he was among the organizers of Fort Worth Dressed Beef and Packing Company, which preceded the Swift and Armour packing plants.

 About 1914 Fort Worth renamed North Fort Worth School (1906) for Ellis after the city had annexed North Fort Worth in 1909.
 The school’s replacement building still stands at the intersection of Northeast 14th and Northeast 20th streets.

 About 1925 Ellis, then seventy-eight years old, applied for a Civil War pension.
 At the time the Ellises were living on Summit Avenue in Quality Hill.

 But let’s back up to 1868.
 In that year Ellis proposed to Margaret “Jenkie” Darter (1848-1932).
 Their honeymoon was a year-long trip across the wilds of west Texas, during which their first child was born.
 In 1912 Mrs. Ellis was interviewed and remembered that proposal and that honeymoon: